Albus Dumbledore

 of which was Tom Riddle's diary, destroyed by Harry in Harry Potter and

-.
+the Chamber of Secrets.
 Dumbledore himself destroys a

 second Horcrux, an old ring, and is killed after being weakened